 Using a side column also makes your resume shorter, as it uses up empty space that would otherwise cause it to be two or three pages long.

 The side column of your resume is perfect for contact information and relevant skills to the role.
 Here’s how to structure your contact details:

 Sales Development Representative

-Below this, include relevant sales skills.
+Below this, include relevant sales skills and customer relationship management (CRM) experience.
 You can prioritize these based on the job description.
 Sales skills to put on a resume include:

-By including skills mentioned in the job description, it shows you’re the right person for the job.
+By including sales resume skills mentioned in the job description, it shows you’re the right person for the job.
 It also demonstrates a level of attention to detail.

 Your summary acts as a snapshot of who you are, your experience and your career goals.
 Positioned at the top of your resume, it should be no more than 100 words long.

-A strong sales resume summary includes the following elements:
+A strong sales representative resume summary includes the following elements:

 Here’s an example you can use as a template:

 Results-driven sales development representative with over 3 years of experience in SaaS and B2B, selling to senior management level roles for 300+ employee companies.
 Member of the National Association of Sales Professionals.
 Generated more than $195,000 in new business (based on LTV) in Q3 2021.
 Looking for a new challenge to stretch my goals and develop my skills to become an account manager.